Raynix-Team/raynix-spec/README.md

 ### Is this Unix or Linux-like?
 Is it a distro?
 Raynix as a kernel is a (currently hypothetical) fork of the Linux kernel.
 As a result, it is not considered a distro, and is more of a Linux-like project.

+### Regarding recent corporate or ideological disruption of open source projects
+This is the reason I have a lack of code of conduct.
+Without one, there's no leverage saboteurs can gain by manipulating it in their favor.
+In the event someone tries to take over the Raynix project, forking by team members is a last resort.
+As the owner of the involved repos, I can quickly ban saboteurs and verify those who just want to help.
+As a result, I've turned to an ironic fit of monarchy to solve this issue.
+Open source won't die as long as we stay vigilant.
+Alternatively, I could turn to Derek Taylor's "The FOSS Code of Conduct" to close any and all gaps that could show up with a weaker code of conduct.
+We'll have to see what happens next if Raynix does get created.
+Long story short, I'm using my position as owner to rebuke corporate greed and ideological manipulation.

 ## Raynix spec

 ### 1. Kernel